jgroboredo/Linux_Infos/general_linux_infos.md

   - Mount read-only fs inside container
   - Add new series to default path where sonarr can write
   - Open sqlitebrowser -> Open Database -> sonardb (inside config folder in container) -> In table, select Series -> find series -> Select Path -> Change on the right

+### 43.2.1.
+Add manually downloaded season

+- Go to Wanted on the meny on the left
+- Manual Import
+- Select Folder with manually downloaded season
+- Move automatically

 ## 43.3.
 System service to run docker